Regular & Precise Feedback: Gen Z Solutions 3

-Every time I pass them in the corridor I am being asked how I think they are doing, and what they could do better.
+Every time I pass the young staff I manage in the corridor I am asked how I think they are doing, and what they could do better.
 I get emails from them too, directly, asking me the same kind of questions.
 If I answer them it appears to be taken as some form of invitation to keep asking (and asking).
 Why can’t our younger staff go with the same appraisal system we have for everyone else?
 They work!
 Don’t they?

-The issue of feedback cuts both ways.
-In this blog I will focus on the form which goes from manager to direct report, and anything else which may come under the general heading of ‘appraisal’.
+The issue of feedback cuts both ways in any line management relationship.
+This article focuses on the form which goes from a manager of any generation to Gen Z direct report, and anything else which may come under the general heading of ‘appraisal’.

 Appraisal, or ‘performance management’, systems have a bad name amongst many.
-Typical reasons include a lack of meaningful objectives, what will happen (or not) if they are met, the quality of the dialogue and how connected they are to what an employee actually does.
 It is often said that appraisal should be a ‘process rather than an event’ but reality may be different.

 Ultimately it is a pragmatic approach, and it comes from a good place.
 There is also an underpinning of apprehension, that if you are not getting feedback then there may be something wrong.